apanagiotou/go-kafka-to-s3/README.md

 # go-kafka-to-s3

 go-kafka-to-s3 is a kafka consumer writen in Go.
-It reads messages from kafka, it saves them in a file and when the file reaches the pre-defined threshold size is uploaded to AWS S3.
+Reads messages from a topic, gathers them in batches (files) of a pre-defined size and stores them in S3.
+It's useful if you want to have your data in a persistent storage for later process.

 ## Getting Started